fair-transformer-gan/fair-transformer-gan.github.io/index.md

 from src.metrics.classifier import Classifier
 ```

-Read your data into pandas
+Read in your raw data
 ```
 df = pd.read_csv('data/raw/adult.csv')
 df.head()
 ```

-Create a Dataset object, which will return a numpy array that's ready for the model.
-This will do a couple basic [pre-processing steps] and checks to get the data ready for the model
+Create a Dataset object and pre-process the data.
+This includes one-hot encoding categorical columns, scaling numeric columns, checking for nulls, etc. The pre-processing function also saves the data to the output file specified.
+Make sure you have already created all the subfolders in the file path.
 ```
 dataset = Dataset(df)
 # saves processed data to interim/processed folder
 np_input = dataset.pre_process(protected_var='race',
                                 outcome_var='income',
-                                # specify path here
                                 output_file_name='data/interim/adult_race_multi', multiclass=True)
 np_input
 ```

-If you would like to uplevel your data, please specify the numpy input of your data (if not using the output from our preprocessor), the percentage you would like to uplevel, and the outcome class you would like to balance.
+Upleveling is a technique of modifying a dataset to increase the representation of a particular group or subgroup.
+If you would like to uplevel your data, please specify the data in numpy format, the percentage you would like to uplevel, and the outcome class you would like to balance.
 Output pickle file created.
-Upleveling is a
-technique of modifying a dataset to increase the representation of a particular group or subgroup.
 ```
 np_upleveled = dataset.uplevel(np_data = np_input, percentage = 2, balanceOutcome = 1,
                                     output_file_name_path='data/interim/adult_race_multi_upleveled')